-.08 Section 1.62-2(e)(2) provides that the amount of a business expense substantiated under ' 1.274-5(g) is treated as substantiated for purposes of ' 1.62-2.
+.08 Section 1.62-2(e)(2) provides that the amount of a business expense substantiated under § 1.274-5(g) is treated as substantiated for purposes of § 1.62-2.

-.09 Under ' 1.62-2(f)(2), the Commissioner may prescribe rules for treating an arrangement providing per diem allowances as satisfying the requirement of returning amounts in excess of expenses if the arrangement requires the employee to return amounts that relate to unsubstantiated travel days, even though the arrangement does not require the employee to return the portion of the allowance that relates to substantiated travel days but that exceeds the deemed substantiated amount for those days.
+arrangement providing per diem allowances as satisfying the requirement of returning amounts in excess of expenses if the arrangement requires the employee to return amounts that relate to unsubstantiated travel days, even though the arrangement does not require the employee to return the portion of the allowance that relates to substantiated travel days and that exceeds the deemed substantiated amount for those days.
 The allowance must be reasonably calculated not to exceed the amount of the employee's expenses or anticipated expenses and the employee must be required to return within a reasonable period of time any portion of the allowance that relates to unsubstantiated travel days.
-Under § 1.62-2(h)(2)(i)(B), the portion of the allowance that relates to substantiated travel days but exceeds the substantiated amount for those days and that the employee is not required to return is subject to withholding and payment of employment taxes.
-See ' ' 31.3121(a)-3, 31.3231(e)-1(a)(5), 31.3306(b)-2, and 31.3401(a)-4 of the Employment Tax Regulations.
+Under § 1.62-2(h)(2)(i)(B), the portion of the allowance that relates to substantiated travel days, that exceeds the substantiated amount for those days, and that the employee is not required to return is subject to withholding and payment of employment taxes.
+See §§ 31.3121(a)-3, 31.3231(e)-1(a)(5), 31.3306(b)-2, and 31.3401(a)-4 of the Employment Tax Regulations.

-- .10 Under · 1.62-2(h)(2)(i)(B)(4), the Commissioner may prescribe special rules for the timing of withholding and paying employment taxes on per diem allowances. - .11 Section 1.274-5(j)(1) authorizes the Commissioner to establish a method allowing a taxpayer to treat a specific amount as paid or incurred for meals while traveling away from home instead of substantiating the actual cost. - .12 Section 1.274-5(j)(3) authorizes the Commissioner to establish a method allowing a taxpayer to treat a specific amount as paid or incurred for incidental expenses while traveling away from home in lieu of substantiating the actual cost. - .13 This revenue procedure includes modifications to Rev. Proc.
-2010-39 as follows: - (1) The special per diem rates are now published in a separate annual notice.
-The notice provides (1) the special transportation industry meal and incidental expenses rates (M&IE rates), (2) the rate for the incidental expenses only deduction, and (3) the rates and list of high-cost localities for purposes of the high-low substantiation method.
-The Service plans to discontinue publishing this revenue procedure annually but will publish modifications as required.
-This revenue procedure remains in effect until superseded.
+- .10 Under § 1.62-2(h)(2)(i)(B)(4), the Commissioner may prescribe special rules for the timing of withholding and paying employment taxes on per diem allowances. - .11 Section 1.274-5(j)(1) authorizes the Commissioner to establish a method allowing a taxpayer to treat a specific amount as paid or incurred for meals while traveling away from home instead of substantiating the actual cost. - .12 Section 1.274-5(j)(3) authorizes the Commissioner to establish a method allowing a taxpayer to treat a specific amount as paid or incurred for incidental expenses while traveling away from home in lieu of substantiating the actual cost. - .13 Section 67(a) provides generally that, in the case of an individual, the miscellaneous itemized deductions for any taxable year shall be allowed only to the extent that the aggregate of such deductions exceeds 2 percent of adjusted gross income. - .14 Section 11045 of the TCJA amended § 67 to temporarily suspend all miscellaneous itemized deductions that are subject to the two-percent of adjusted gross income floor.
+For any taxable year beginning after December 31, 2017, and before January 1, 2026 (suspension period), a taxpayer is not permitted to claim miscellaneous itemized deductions, including unreimbursed employee travel expenses. - .15 Section 13304 of the TCJA amended § 274 to generally disallow a deduction for expenses with respect to entertainment, amusement, or recreation incurred or paid after December 31, 2017.
+Otherwise allowable meal expenses remain deductible, subject to the 50 percent limitation in § 274(n)(1).